dconnolly/echo_tls/scenario.md

 send an "encrypted_client_hello" with a payload of 8 random bytes in its HRR message.
 We do not model that last part, as it is a MAY condition.

+#### Pre Shared Key options

+We also simplify lightly the options for each pre shared key: We consider that all pre shared keys allow for early data.
+Moreover, we do not assign a different category for external and resumption pre shared key.
+As such, we consider a single label when computing the early_secret for all pre shared keys.

 ## Description of the protocol

+### Generic options

+Despite some of simplifications, the model is still sometimes too large for ProVerif to handle in reasonable times.
+So we defined generic configurations in `config.m4.pvl` that define some global constant to restrict the scenarios we consider:
+- `allow_HRR`: When `false`, an honest client will always send its key share with the group.
+Moreover, an honest server will never send a HRR request.
+- `allow_early_data`: When `false`, honest clients and servers will never send or try to receive early data.
+- `allow_PH_data`: When `false`, honest clients and servers will never send or try to receive Post Handshake Application Data.
+- `allow_PH_authentication`: When `false`, honest servers will request post handshake authentication and honest clients will never wait for one.
+- `allows_compromised_ticket`: When `false`, the client never leak the pre shared keys derived from the tickets.
+Otherwise, when `true`, the attacker decides when to compromise or not a key.

+To speed up the verification time, it important to deactivate options on both client and server, even if it is always the same role that initiates the communication.
+For exemple, in the case of HRR, we force client to always send their key share but by also deactivating the fact that a server will not send an HRR request, we avoid scenarios where it's the attacker that triggers an HRR response from the server.

 ### The server